“Aequam memento rebus in arduis servare mentem”

 “Remember to keep a calm head in difficult times”

-Latin is an integral part of the Languages department here at Latymer.
-It is highly successful subject with regards to uptake and students & teachers alike enjoy diverse and interesting lessons.
-A very broad subject, students have the opportunity to learn in depth the vocabulary and grammar of this hugely important language, and in turn are able to understand and study their own more critically.
+Latin is a very broad subject, students have the opportunity to learn in depth the vocabulary and grammar of this hugely important language, and in turn are able to understand and study their own more critically.
 Translation and comprehension of the Latin language plays a key part in the courses at all ages here at Latymer, but students also spend a considerable amount of time contextualising their work on the language, studying various aspects of Roman Life and Roman history.
 Our aim is to give our students the opportunity to access the language, literature and culture of the Romans, and consequently be able to reflect on their own languages, works of literature and different cultural practices.

 Having chosen to take Latin at GCSE, pupils carry on studying the language but also read and study a variety of prose and verse literature texts in the original Latin, in preparation for exams at the end of Year 11.
 The exam board used is OCR.